 Hypertriglyceridemia and mixed dyslipidemia are being studied for their potential links as causal factors for cardiovascular disease.
 Scientific evidence is currently inconclusive as to whether lowering triglyceride and non-HDL-C levels in patients who have mixed dyslipidemia and are treated with statin therapy ultimately reduces the risks associated with cardiovascular disease, such as a patient's risk of a having a heart attack or stroke.

-Heart attacks, strokes and other cardiovascular events represent the leading cause of death and disability among men and women in western societies.
+Events caused by cardiovascular disease are the leading cause of death and disability among men and women in Western societies.
 According to the American Heart Association's 2010 At-A-Glance Report, over 831,000 deaths in the United States were caused by heart disease and stroke, substantially more than the approximately 572,000 reported deaths caused by cancer.
 It is estimated that total global pharmaceutical sales in the cardiovascular segment in 2010 were approximately $116.3 billion.

-1 American Cancer Society.
+4 American Cancer Society.
 Cancer Facts & Figures 2011.
-Atlanta: American Cancer Society, 2011
+Atlanta: American Cancer Society, 2011.

-2 Urch Publishing.
+5 Urch Publishing.
 Cardiovascular Pharmaceutical Market Trends, 2007 to 2010.
-SKU URC1550232
+SKU URC1550232.

-6 Flegal KM, Carroll MD, Ogden CL, Johnson CL.
+9 Flegal KM, Carroll MD, Ogden CL, Johnson CL.
 Prevalence and trends in obesity among US adults, 1999–2000.
 JAMA.
 2002; 288: 1723–1727.